rgb12/Crossfire/README.md

 Crossfire Discord Server: https://discord.gg/QgRRqwNegE

 ## Documentation
-Availabe with download and on the discord server
+Available with download and regular updates on the discord server

 ## Upcoming Features
 - Support and collection of scenarios
 - Support for all DCS terrains
 - Cold War variant
-- C-130J custom operations and support
 - Rotary-wing operations and integration into logistics/Warehouse
 - Co-op operations
 - FARPs